suaye07/Prediction-of-recipes-and-ratings/README.md

 ## Final Model

+#### Accuracy: 0.930043908610553

+Two new features, 'n_ingredients' and 'tags', were added to the dataset.
+These features have the potential to improve the model's accuracy in predicting the binary rating.
+n_ingredients: The number of ingredients required for a recipe can provide insights into the recipe's complexity or simplicity.
+By including this feature, the model can capture any relationships between the number of ingredients and the rating.
+For example, recipes with a higher number of ingredients might be seen as more sophisticated, potentially leading to higher ratings.
+Conversely, recipes with a smaller number of ingredients might be preferred by users seeking simplicity.
+tags: The 'tags' feature, representing categorical information about recipe attributes, can offer valuable information for predicting the rating.
+By including this feature, the model can identify patterns or relationships between specific tags and the binary rating.
+For instance, certain tags might indicate the cuisine type, dietary restrictions, or meal category.
+These tags could influence users' preferences and impact their ratings accordingly.
+The modeling algorithm chosen for this task is a Random Forest Classifier (RFC) implemented using scikit-learn's RandomForestClassifier class.
+The RFC algorithm is well-suited for this problem as it can handle both numerical and categorical features effectively.
+The hyperparameters were tuned using a grid search with cross-validation.
+The best combination of hyperparameters was found, resulting in an accuracy of 93.05% on the test set.
+This indicates that the chosen features, 'n_ingredients' and 'tags', along with the RFC algorithm, contributed to a significantly improved model performance compared to the baseline.

 ## Fairness Analysis

 Before performing the analysis, I will clean and explore the dataset.
 This step involves preprocessing the data, handling missing values, and performing exploratory data analysis (EDA) to gain a better understanding of the variables involved.
 I will ensure the data is in a suitable format for further analysis.